Read on to find out fun facts you probably didn't know about this holiday...

 3. Yep: Easter actually started, as with many important Christian dates (including Christmas) as a Pagan festival.
 The Pagans were also responsible for the egg association.
 They were traditionally used in pre-Christian celebrations as a symbol of new life and fertility.

 4. What’s with the Easter bonnets?
 We again have the Pagans to thank for the tireless hours we put into our creations for the Easter hat parade every year – sticking eggs to hats is NOT an easy task!
 Pagans wore wreaths of leaves and spring flowers that eventually morphed into full-on bonnets, sprouting foliage left, right and centre.

 7. The most famous Easter eggs were first designed by Peter Carl Faberge in 1885 for the Russian Tsar and his family.
 The beautiful gold and enamelled eggs were such a hit that the custom was upheld by the family every year until their sad demise.
-50 were made in total, and if you happen to stumble across one in your attic, they are worth around $20 million today!
+Fifty were made in total, and if you happen to stumble across one in your attic, they are worth around $20 million today… so get hunting!

 8. The first chocolate Easter eggs were produced in 1873 by Fry’s in England.
 Cadbury cottoned onto the genius idea two years later – and now 80 million chocolate Easter eggs are sold in the UK alone each year.
 The world’s biggest Easter egg, however, was whipped up by the Argentinians in 2015, using 8000kg of chocolate.

 9. Any ideas on the most popular Easter egg around the globe?
 It’s the humble Cadbury’s Creme Egg!
 This little morsel of deliciousness was first created in 1971 and 500 million are produced each year, with over a third of that total being shipped overseas.
 Thankfully Singapore is one of its destinations!